kramphub/kiya/README.md

 <img align="right" src="kea.jpg">

-Kiya is a tool to access secrets stored in a Google Bucket and encrypted by Google Key Management Service (KMS).
+Kiya is a tool to access secrets stored in Google Secret Manager(GSM) or a Google Bucket and encrypted by Google Key Management Service (KMS).

 ### Introduction

 Developing and deploying applications to execution environments (dev,staging,production) requires all kinds of secrets.
 Both continuous development enviroment and production environment require credentials to access other resources.
 Examples are passwords, service accounts, TLS certificates, API tokens and Encryption Keys.
 These secrets should be managed with great care.
 This means secrets must be stored encrypted on reliable shared storage and its access must controlled by AAA (authentication, authorisation and auditing).

-**Kiya** is a simple tool that mediates between stored encrypted secrets in a bucket and a managed encyrption key in a keyring.
+**Kiya** is a simple tool that eases the access to the secrets stored in GSM or KMS.
 It requires an authenticated Google account and permissions for that account to read secrets and perform encryption and decryption.

 #### Labeled secrets

 A secret must have a label and a plain text representation of its value.
 A label is typically composed of a domain or site or application (the parent key) and a secret key, e.g. google.gmail/info@mars.planets.
 A label must have at least one parent key (lowercase with or without dots).
 The value must be a string which has a maximum length of 64Kb.

 ### Prerequisites

-Kiya uses your authenticated Google account to access the Storage Bucket, KMS and Audit Logging.
+Kiya uses your authenticated Google account to access the Secret Manager / Storage Bucket, KMS and Audit Logging.
 The bucket stores the encrypted secret value using the label as the storage key.

 	gcloud auth application-default login

 ## Install